Interana/eventsim/README.md

     $ sbt/bin/sbt assembly
     $ # make sure the script is executable
     $ chmod +x bin/eventsim

+The `bin/eventsim` script assumes a recent version of Java 8.
+You may have to modify it (drop the string optimization options) for earlier versions.

 You can then run the simulator from the root directory with a command like this